 Also, all skilled nursing facilities in San Diego and elsewhere in the state are evaluated yearly by the California Department of Public Health, the results of which are available to the public.
 A case can take on new significance if you discover there have been several other reported falls in the previous year.

 If the elder or dependent adult does not die as a result of the misconduct, then, like most cases, the injured party is the real party in interest who can sue on his or her own behalf.

 If the injured party dies as a result of the misconduct, the court does not lose jurisdiction for claims made under the Act.
 After a petition, the right to maintain the action after death (the survival action) can be transferred to a personal representative of the decedent or to the decedent's successor in interest.
 That is, the person who died can maintain a legal action as though they were till alive.
-This is a unique benefit of the Elder Abuse Act.
+This is a unique benefit of the California elder abuse and neglect law.

 In addition, the death of an elder or dependent adult not only may continue after death in the decedent's name, but it also gives rise to a wrongful death action for the eligible surviving heirs.
 In effect, two cases arise after the death: the decedent's personal case, as well as a wrongful death case for the survivors.
 The differences between these two cases are major.
 The survival action looks at the decedent's injuries and becomes an asset of the decedent's estate, while the wrongful death action is meant to compensate the heirs for their own losses.

 Walton Law Firm has successfully prosecuted nursing homes and residential facilities for neglect and abuse for years, and is recognized as leading law firm in this area of law.
 As a first step, our San Diego attorneys will discuss your case with you, free of charge, and guide you through the process of either pursing a legal case if that's your desire, or directing you to the proper authorities to remedy the situation.